 Rick Monchak is a professional forester with a long history working on the coast of BC.
 Rick retired from TimberWest in 2017, where he was employed since 1977.
 Rick has a degree in biology and a degree in forestry from UBC.

 A member of the Coast Region Implementation Team and Silviculture Sub-Committee, as well as the CR Forest Education Association, Rick has experience in every aspect of forestry operations and administration.
 He was awarded the ABCFP Distinguished Forest Professional in 2013 and was the Coastal Silviculture Committee Silviculturalist of the Year in 2016.
 Rick lives in Campbell River.

-Bruce Larson has been a professor at the University of British Columbia, Faculty of Forestry, since 2002.
+Bruce Larson was a professor at the University of British Columbia, Faculty of Forestry from 2002-2019.
 Bruce was a professor in the School of Forestry and Environmental Studies at Yale University for 17 years and was Associate Dean at the College of Forest Resources at the University of Washington before coming to UBC.
 Bruce has his PhD in Forestry from the University of Washington and a Masters in Forestry from Yale.

 A member of the Canadian Institute of Forestry and an honorary member of the Association of BC Forest Professionals, Bruce was awarded the Canadian Institute of Foresters, Forestry Achievement Award in 2015.
 Bruce lives in Squamish.